Sanjaydr/MyPortfolio/FinalProjectPart2.md

    <p><h2>Visual 10:</h2> The last visual is for the suicide statistics.
-This simple trend line in the form of a noose shows the suicide rates with th eline being the rope making the visual more impactful.I was a bit apprehensive about the visual being sensitive but the interviewees showed very positive reponse to the visual.</p><br>
+This simple trend line in the form of a noose shows the suicide rates with the line being the rope making the visual more impactful.
+I was a bit apprehensive about the visual being sensitive but the interviewees showed a very positive response to the visual.</p><br>
    <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">